 Tonight we are back.
 Back from a day in the coffee hills.
 We were attempting to work on farmer stories.
 Trying to capture moments that will help the world see what life is like for the coffee farmers here.
 It didn’t really pan out.
 At all.
 It was one of those days that starts me thinking about things.

 Are we doing any good?

 You might wonder, “Is that all it takes?
 Just one crappy day and you write off life there?”
 And I would say,

 It was just “us” and one friend… that POOR FRIEND.
 No translator.
 No nanny.
-The kids tore apart my digital gear while I shot with the film cameras.
+The kids tore apart my camera bag.
 Ben took notes on the farmers and I tried to capture moments and make connections while my boys destroyed things in the background.
-They “know better,” but that didn’t stop them from being total brats today.
 We got home all hot and tired and feeling ill.